 I was one of the founders of the National Campaign for a Peace Tax Fund (NCPTF), and served on its staff for several years.
 The NCPTF developed and works to enact the U.S. Peace Tax Fund Bill to permit conscientious objectors to the military to pay their full Federal tax obligation without violating deeply held religious or ethical beliefs.
 There are parallel efforts in a number of other countries.

 All Christians should subscribe to the consistent life ethic which opposes the taking of human life, whether with abortion, war, the death penalty, euthanasia, or what.
 Some Quaker resources on the Web have resources on some of these issues, but few cover abortion.
 Did you know that many of the early suffragist/feminist leaders in the U.S. were raised as Quakers and that they were strongly anti-abortion?
-It took so much space on this page to list the pro-life links I wanted to highlight that I removed them from here and established a Pro-Life Links page.
-I volunteer as a Male Presence at the Rockville Crisis Pregnancy Center, serve as President of Consistent Life, and am Webservant for Seamless-Garment.org.
+I serve as a Board member (and was President for 12 years) of Consistent Life.

 Listing of a link anywhere on my Web site does not constitute my endorsement of the contents of that Web site, but merely indicates that you might find some of the material at the site useful.
 If you have problems with the content or the format of any site, please contact the maintainer of that site.